 Occupation: Software engineer, FacebookEducation: Wootton HS (Academy of Information Technology), University of Maryland

-Without getting too technical, I support the back end and do design and programming to make sure that Facebook is a safe environment for minors.
+What does a software engineer do?Without getting too technical, I support the back end and do design and programming to make sure that Facebook is a safe environment for minors.

-It really is a great place to work.
+Are the perks working for Facebook really that good?It really is a great place to work.
 We have kitchens on every floor with free drinks and snacks and free meals in our cafeteria.
 I have flexible working hours, and we get all of the newest technology.
 The perks are great, but I think the biggest plus for me is knowing that the work I do can impact literally billions of people around the world.
 So for any problem I’m working on, I have to remember how to scale my work.
 I often have to step back and remind myself that I’m working for a company with a global reach unlike any other.

-I can trace my career back to the Academy of Information Technology at Wootton High School.
+How did you land a job with Facebook?I can trace my career back to the Academy of Information Technology at Wootton High School.
 Everything that I do day to day in my career started with the strong foundation I got in the Academy.
 I took three levels of programming, so I developed strong technical skills.
 But I was also exposed to working on group projects, writing a resume, mock interviews, and internships.
 I landed an internship with Facebook in 2016 through a college and career fair, and that then turned into a full-time job.
 I’ve been with the company for about a year.

-It gave me an edge in college and in my current career.
+How did the Academy of Information Technology give you an early edge?It gave me an edge in college and in my current career.
 I entered college a year ahead because I already had the fundamentals under my belt.
 As a computer science major, I didn’t have to struggle as much in my freshman year because I had learned a lot in high school.
 I learned strong theoretical and technical fundamentals in the Academy that I continue to draw on in my current role.
 At Facebook, I’m on a team of six, and we collaborate on everything.
 I had a lot of practice at that in high school, and for someone like me who is an introvert, that has helped me tremendously in my transition to a career.

-The teachers.
+What are your best memories from the Academy?The teachers.
 Mr. Turner, my programming teacher, was very strict and smart, but I learned to value it.
 At the time, I thought his approaches were hard, but now I can appreciate that he got good results.
 He is hands down one of the best teachers I’ve ever had.
 I was also lucky to have Ms. Petr, who also taught some programming classes and was the Academy coordinator.
 I can honestly say that they helped launch my career!